zarf-dev/zarf/adr/0023-chart-override.md

 ## Consequences

 Adopting this feature would lead to several key improvements:
-- **Streamlined Configuration Process**: Centralizing overrides in a single, unified file significantly simplifies the management of configuration settings, aligning more closely with standard Helm practices and reducing the reliance on extensive custom `###ZARF_VAR_XYZ###` templating.
+- **Streamlined Configuration Process**: Allowing helm values overrides in the zarf package schema simplifies the user experience by reducing the reliance on extensive custom `###ZARF_VAR_XYZ###` templating and aligning more closely with standard Helm practices

 Ultimately, this feature is aimed at enhancing the deployment workflow by offering a straightforward and efficient means of customizing Helm chart deployments via command-line inputs.